divinesworld/divinesworld/README.md

-- 👋 Hi, I am T.Divya I'm a younger girl who is learning coding.
+- 👋 Hi, I am T.Divya I'm a young girl who is learning coding.
-- I'm good in singing and cooking
+- I'm good in singing and cooking and average in studies
+- (aur kya janoge mere baare me)

 <!---
 divinesworld/divinesworld is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.